 The BRT line along the N-S corridor and new transit stations will complement downtown business locations and provide opportunities for increased customer traffic.
 BRT will expand the labor pool (people can go farther faster) and increase the timeliness of employees who rely on transit.
 Businesses along the corridor will be engaged throughout the design phase to ensure business needs, such as efficient loading and unloading, are met and that construction does not impact business.

 How will BRT alleviate congestion along the NS Corridor?

 One of the key benefits of BRT is that buses travel on dedicated lanes where possible, which will improve traffic flow for drivers.
 Increased BRT and bus ridership will also decrease the number of drivers in the corridor, helping to mitigate increasing roadway congestion.

 Will the BRT run on a dedicated lane the entire corridor?

 The BRT will operate in dedicated lanes along the whole corridor EXCEPT when it travels through the UNC Hospitals campus (the U-shaped deviation off of MLK/Columbia), where it will operate in mixed traffic, like existing buses do.

-The NSBRT will enhance connectivity throughout the town for employees, students and residents.
-The existing bus network will be optimized to connect with the BRT.
+The N-S BRT will enhance connectivity throughout the town and the region for employees, students and residents.
+The local bus network will be optimized to connect with the BRT.
+Access to GoTriangle routes will provide regional connectivity.
 Bus routes that travel within the BRT corridor will also be able to use the dedicated lanes.